xuanli01/PRCV210/README.md

 [1] Auto-MSFNet: Search Multi-scale Fusion Network for Salient Object Detection.
 ACMMM, 2021

-We ensembles the aboved evaluation code into our code.
+We ensemble the aboved evaluation code into our code.